Connect Confluence Data Center On-premises

 Before you begin

-3. Optional for private destination type: Domain URL: Specify the URL of the Confluence Data Center instance.
+• Domain URL: For a private destination type, specify the URL of the Confluence Data Center instance.

 1. Configure network settings: